 USA - Teacher Experience with NBC

-A number of teachers document their experience with NBC and it sounds out a warning to Australian Teachers, e.g., Michael Pershan -This is my post critiquing National Board Certification for Teaching summarises,
+Several teachers document their experience with NBC and it sounds like a warning to Australian Teachers, e.g., Michael Pershan -This is my post critiquing National Board Certification for Teaching summarises,

 The Australian Equivalent of the NBC - the HALT

-Hattie for over 10 years, has headed The Australian Institute for Teaching and School Leadership (AITSL), and has promoted its certificate, the HALT.
+Hattie for over 10 years, has headed The Australian Institute for Teaching and School Leadership (AITSL) and has promoted its HALT certificate.

 Eacott, reports the low uptake of this certificate of only around 1000 out of >300,000 teachers since 2012.